Tomb Raider II: Sales

+In their first month of release in the United States, the computer and PlayStation versions of Tomb Raider II were respectively the ninth best-selling computer game and the eleventh best-selling home console game.
+The PlayStation version peaked at #3 in December 1997, while the computer version peaked at #6 in January 1998.
+The PlayStation version briefly resurfaced on the chart in March and April 1999.
+In the UK, the game remained in the top 10 sales charts for 29 weeks and stayed in the top 40 sales charts for 167 consecutive weeks.
 In August 1998, Tomb Raider IIs computer and PlayStation releases each received a "Platinum" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), given to games with at least 200,000 sales across Germany, Austria and Switzerland.
 Sales of its computer version totaled 137,000 units in the German market between January and September 1998 alone, which made it the region's third-best-selling computer game during that period.
 It ultimately became the German market's fifth-best-selling computer game of 1998 as a whole.
 Tomb Raider IIs PlayStation version sold 221,000 units and was the German market's third-biggest console title across all systems over the same timeframe.
-At the 1999 Milia festival in Cannes, Tomb Raider II took home a "Gold" prize for revenues above €39 million in the European Union during the previous year.
+At the 1999 Milia festival in Cannes, Tomb Raider II earned a "Gold" prize for revenues above €39 million in the European Union during the previous year.
+In 2005, Tomb Raider II was ranked as the second best-selling PS1 and tenth best-selling PC game of all time in the UK.
 The game has sold 6.8 million copies worldwide as of 2009, and was the second overall best selling PlayStation title in the UK.